 How to Test the Gas Valve in Your RV Propane Furnace

 To test the gas valve, you’d need to remove it from the furnace.
-Many of our readers may not want to do this, but we’ll lay out a few steps for testing the gas valve for those who are interested.
+Many of our readers may not wish to undertake this task, but we’ll outline a few steps for testing the gas valve for those who are interested.

 This is what the gas valve for our Suburban SF42 Ducted Propane Furnace looks like: